rjacaac211/Dental-Care/README.md

 ---

-With the onsite clinic and online AI assistant, **RJ Dental Care PH** provides comprehensive oral healthcare both in person and via an intelligent chat interface.
+With the onsite clinic and online AI assistant, **RJ Dental Care** provides comprehensive oral healthcare both in person and via an intelligent chat interface.